megastef/node-bro-ids/README.md

 #bro ids for nodejs

-The idea is to do processing eveents from [BRO IDS](https://www.bro.org) in nodejs - this is a simple first step by by parsing the bro logfiles 'online' and generate new events when any of the logs gets modified.
+The idea is to do processing events from [BRO IDS](https://www.bro.org) in nodejs - this is a simple first step by by parsing the bro log files 'online' and generate new events when any of the logs gets modified.

 ## the setup of bro itself